GyverLibs/FastBot/README_EN.md

 - v2.1:
     - More optimization
     - Added text formatting (markdown, html)
-    -Added a reply to a post
+    - Added a reply to the message

 - v2.2:
     - Big memory and performance optimizations